jamesryanwilco/FoodMood/docs/PRIVACY_POLICY.md

-# Privacy Policy for The Check-In
+# Privacy Policy for Awara

 **Last Updated:** July 18, 2025

-This Privacy Policy describes how your personal information is handled in The Check-In mobile application (the "App").
+This Privacy Policy describes how your personal information is handled in the Awara mobile application (the "App").

 ## 1. Our Approach to Privacy